 While the basic steps are the same, catering your beach hair routine to your hair texture is the difference between a style that lasts and one that falls flat.

-For fine hair The amount of product makes all the difference for fine hair.
+The amount of product makes all the difference for fine hair.
 If you get the urge to use spritz after spritz of your salt spray, back away.
 Using two sprays at most and only in the mid-section of your strands will help your hair stay light and bouncy all day long.

 If you have fine hair, it’s also helpful to rough drying rather than turning to your tongs.
 Use your fingers to roughly blow dry until your hair is only 30 percent damp and then scrunch again and let the air do the rest.

-For naturally wavy or curly hair With hair that’s naturally wavy or curly, the goal is to make your beach waves look intentional.
+With hair that’s naturally wavy or curly, the goal is to make your beach waves look intentional.
 To do this, you’ll want to go through the above steps but this time, when you apply product, use your fingers to run it down your strands – almost like you’re stretching your curls out.
 Then air dry or rough blow dry on a medium-to-light heat to avoid frizz.

-For thick, straight hair Thick hair takes a little extra oomph to help give it the beach look.
+Thick hair takes a little extra oomph to help give it the beach look.
 Adding a curl-ready mousse will help to give you the extra definition you need.
 Work it into your hair and then, using a medium to large barrel curling iron, wrap different sized strands around for a loose, natural-looking curl.
 Finish the look with Steps 4-6 above.

-For coarse or frizzy hair The key to achieving beach waves with coarse hair is moisture.
+The key to achieving beach waves with coarse hair is moisture.
 As with all other textures, the above will largely stay the same, but add moisture to your locks with a 3-4 pumps of your favourite hair oil, like L’Oreal Elvive Extraordinary Oil before you begin to curl.